yuriburkovski/myFirstWebPage/README.md

-The site available on the burkovski.tk
+The site available on the http://burkovski.tk/
 ![portfolio](portfolio.png)